loyada/dollarx/docs/paths.rst

   el.withGlobalIndex(n) is an alias for occurrenceNumber(n + 1).of(el)
 * \ :java:ref:`BasicPath.firstOccurrenceOf`\  - first occurrence of this element in the DOM
 * \ :java:ref:`BasicPath.lastOccurrenceOf`\  - last occurrence of this element in the DOM
+* \ :java:ref:`BasicPath.beforeSibling`\  - is a sibling of the given path parameters and appears before it
+* \ :java:ref:`BasicPath.immediatelyBeforeSibling`\  - is before sibling and adjacent (right before)
+* \ :java:ref:`BasicPath.afterSibling`\  - is a sibling of the given path parameters and appears after it
+* \ :java:ref:`BasicPath.immediatelyAfterSibling`\  - is after sibling and adjacent (right after)